 A comment response document was prepared and provides PennDOT’s responses to the comments received during the plans display.
 It can be found here.

 During the June 2019 Public Plans Display, several comments from the public indicated support for the location of Alternative 6 but with a roundabout instead of a stop-controlled intersection.
 Since the public meeting, Alternative 6 was studied as a roundabout and satisfies all of the project needs.
-Alternative 6 as a roundabout will be carried forward into further study.
-The updated alternative can be found in the right margin of this webpage.
+Alternative 6 as a roundabout was further reviewed.
+In a meeting with PennDOT and FHWA representatives, Alternative 6 was dismissed due to the impacts to the surrounding environment and community.
+There are currently two alternatives remaining- Alternative 5a and Alternative 5b.

 Some of the design development activities completed since the planning study include gathering more detailed project mapping/land surveys, obtaining public right-of-ways, documenting existing public utilities, and determining property ownership.
 In addition, coordination was initiated with state and federal resource agencies (U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers, Pennsylvania Department of Environmental Protection, and Pennsylvania Fish and Boat Commission) as well as the Pennsylvania Historic and Museum Commission.